 - Mt.
 Fuji, Brightleaf Square, 905 W. Main St. Suite 21-B, Durham, 919-680-4968

-There are a couple of solid choices for Sushi in Durham.
-Every night at Sushi Love is BOGO on dine-in rolls and it is the closest to the law school.
+Every night at Sushi Love is BOGO on dine-in rolls and it is the closest to the Law School.
 Mt.
 Fuji is popular with law students for its BOGO sushi every night and a number of drink specials.
 Shiki Sushi is located near Southpoint and is another favorite.
-Vine Sushi just opened in Fall of 2012 to rave reviews near the Whole Foods next to East Campus.
+Vine Sushi, near the Whole Foods next to East Campus, offers lunch combo deals served in a more laid-back environment.
 These sushi places also offer other Asian cuisine, with great Thai, Vietnamese, and Chinese dishes on the menu.

 - Thai Café, 2501 University Dr., Durham, 919-493-9794

 - Vine Sushi and Thai, 607 Broad St., Durham 919-294-8382